AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

   but other fields' formats cannot be checked - (Name, Address, Tag), thus any input after the colon will be counted (within the confines of [defined accepted input](#format-summary)).
   For example, `add_contact n: REAL_NAME OOPS_EXTRA_TEXT p:....` will
-  include the extra text in your name. *e.g NRIC would be checked if it matches the format starting with T/S/F/G/M, followed by 7 digits, and then a final letter, this is what we mean by format validation*
+  include the extra text in your name. *e.g NRIC would be checked if it matches the format starting with T/S/F/G/M, followed by 7 digits, and then a final letter, this is what we mean by format validation*.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>